Pre-authorisation

 Country-specific notes

-US hospitals often require pre-auth for admissions
+US hospitals and specialists almost always require pre-authorisation for non-emergency admissions

 Frequently asked questions